 The large sights are a Godsend when it comes to this gun.
 They are hardly any smaller than a full-sized combat pistol.
 This makes them quick and easy to use and easy to put on target and score hits with.
 The front sight is very easy to focus on, and I was constantly surprised at how far I could move back and still score.
 At 50 yards I was still hitting with decent accuracy on small targets.
 My steel popper rang more than I thought it would at long-range with a small handgun.

-Like most small guns the SIG P365 hates me when it comes to reloads.
+Like most small guns, the SIG P365 hates me when it comes to reloads.
 My paws place pressure on the magazine baseplate, and when I hit the magazine release, the magazine often gets caught on my hand.
 This prevents it from dropping free on occasion.
 I have to alter my grip to allow the magazine to drop, or I can pull it out.
+This problem isn’t unique for our Sig P365 review, but it sucks nonetheless.

 The ejection port is massive, and you have plenty of room to guarantee ejection and minimize the chance of a failure to eject.

-Overall the SIG P365 isn’t perfect but is one of the most comfortable shooting sub-compact guns on the market.
-It’s high capacity, and well-thought-out design makes it fun to shoot and easy to train with.
+Overall the SIG P365 isn’t perfect, but it is one of the most comfortable shooting sub-compact guns on the market.
+Its high capacity and well-thought-out design makes it fun to shoot and easy to train with.

 Looks: 4 out of 5